 Buying a home is a big deal – probably the largest financial transaction of your life.
 And everyone will have advice for you, from family to friends to coworkers to complete strangers.
 The problem is, though, that a lot of that “advice” is flawed or just sheer myth.
 And when doing something as big as buying a home, you certainly don’t want to proceed on the basis of misconception and myth.
-To help you avoid that trap, I’ve compiled these 5 myths people often believe about buying real estate in Long Island.
+To help you avoid that trap, I’ve compiled these 5 myths people often believe about buying real estate in Babylon and Surrounding Areas.

 1. The down payment has to be 20% of the sale price.

-That was the case long ago for buying real estate in Long Island, but not so much now.
+That was the case long ago for buying real estate in Babylon and Surrounding Areas, but not so much now.
 Surveys show that nearly half of renters still believe they need to pay 20% down in order to buy a house.
 But that just not true with all the available lower-income and first-time buyer programs.
 FHA loans require only a 3.5% down payment, and VA loans have no down payment requirement for qualifying borrowers.
 In fact, if you purchase private mortgage insurance, you can get conventional mortgage loans that offer down payment options of 3% to5%.

 2. Your credit has to be pristine.

 This is another myth about buying real estate in Babylon and Surrounding Areas that many people buy into without questioning it.
 Most lenders require a credit score of about 620, which isn’t terribly high.
 And you can get an FHA loan with a credit score of only 580.
 In addition, there are quite a few alternative credit sources for home buyers whose credit is in really bad shape and don’t have the time to bring up their FICO score.
 And today student loan debt doesn’t present an insurmountable obstacle either, just so long as you can show proof you’re paying on it.